quentinlautischer/452Comp/project2/README.md

 ### Design Decisions
 I decided to implement the decision making scheme using a robust State Machine as demonstrated in pseudo-code in the book.
 This required a lot of coding and lots of methods but I thought it would be good to go through the workings rather than a hard coded FSM and I wanted more modularity than decision trees could provide.

 I did not sort my code into folders but I've setup a structured syntax to the filenames.
 I have Action<Desc>, State<Desc>, and Transition<Desc>.
+Factories are used to provide one time instantiation of state, action, and transition objects.